 First, consumers.
-They’ll be led to products, news stories, destinations, and more based on their previous Internet interaction.
+They’ll be led to personalized products, news stories, destinations, and more based on their previous Internet interaction.
 Because there is an overwhelming amount of information, products for sale, and cat videos floating around, it can be difficult to find what you need.
 It’s changed how we’ve interacted with the online space.
 It’s added a topic of humor to our lives (“I’m so glad I saw an ad on Facebook for the product I want that I never Googled or told another soul about in my life.”).
 In general, we find things quicker, and we don’t waste our time digging through content that isn’t relevant to us.

 And for digital marketers, it has been a whirlwind of change.
 We have come a long way since the birth of the Internet and its growth into what we know it now.
-From suggested ads that target users based on demographics (age, gender, location, interests, previous purchase history) to creating landing pages for specific regions in which a company does business, marketers are able to target consumers better than before.
+From suggested ads that target users based on demographics (age, gender, location, interests, previous purchase history) to creating landing pages for specific regions in which a company does business, marketers are able to reach their target audience better than before.

-Personalization isn’t going anywhere.
+Personalized marketing isn’t going anywhere.
 While many people are still not used to it and may think it’s a bit “creepy,” it has shaped the way we interact with companies in the digital space.